A Letter to the Exhausted

 Dear Friend,

 You’re tired and weary.
 You’re emotionally and physically exhausted, wondering how much longer you can put on the façade.
-You question if you are worth the effort, or if life is even worth the effort.
-At times, you feel on the edge of falling to pieces, so your run harder, and try harder.
+You question whether you are worth the effort or whether life is even worth the effort.
+Sometimes, you feel on the edge of falling to pieces, so you run harder and try harder.

 But it only works temporarily.
 You tell yourself you can’t fall apart.
 You numb deeper, drink more, and isolate.
-You tell yourself if no one sees, then maybe you’ll be okay or you can hide it.
+You tell yourself that if no one sees, you may be okay, or you can hide it.

 The harder you try, the more exhausted you become.
 Your body starts to fight back, and you experience physical symptoms of distress and exhaustion.
 Stomach aches.
 Muscle aches.
 Sleep disturbances.
 Chronic fatigue.
 Inability to concentrate.
-And sometimes worse, the presence of persistent self-deprecating and criticizing thoughts continuously reinforcing you are not enough.
+And sometimes worse, persistent self-deprecating and criticizing thoughts continuously reinforce that you are not enough.

 You feel alone, but let me reassure you are seen.
 You are loved.
 You are understood.
 You are not the only one with this feeling.
 And you never must do this on your own.